31 video marketing ideas (with customizable templates)

 2. Customer testimonials

 Customer testimonials are video marketing gold.
+They can pull double-duty as advertising videos as well.
 There are a few ways to approach testimonial videos.
 The easy way is bringing written testimonials to life by displaying a roundup of your most glowing reviews.

 Another option is to gather real customers and film them.
 This one is a bit trickier, but if you do it right, there’s no better form of social proof.
 As an example, check out this great testimonial video by the natural deodorant company, nuud.